 Cons:

-Hejaz vets companies for Shariah compliance using guidelines set by an independent Shariah board.
+Hejaz vets companies for Sharia compliance using guidelines set by an independent Sharia board.
 These guidelines prevent investment in socially or morally damaging companies.
 As a result, Hejaz Halal ETFs offer investors the peace of mind of knowing that their investments are being managed by their Islamic values.

 Shares, also known as stocks, represent ownership in a company.
 When you buy shares, you become a part-owner of that company and have a claim on its profits and assets.